0xhyperdust/react-ts-timepicker/README.md

 ## Compatibility

-React 16+ (iternally it uses createPortal to append suggestion to the body element).
-Version for React 15 will be added later.
+React 16+ (internally it uses createPortal to append suggestions to the body element).
+Version for React 15 will be added soon.

 ## Basic usage